edgedb/edgedb/docs/cli/edgedb_database/edgedb_database_wipe.rst

 Description
 ===========

+``edgedb database wipe`` is a terminal command equivalent to :eql:stmt:`reset schema to initial`.

-The database deleted will be one of these values: the value passed for the ``--database``/``-d`` option, the value of ``EDGEDB_DATABASE``, or ``edgedb``.
+The database wiped will be one of these values: the value passed for the ``--database``/``-d`` option, the value of ``EDGEDB_DATABASE``, or ``edgedb``.
-The contents of the database will be destroyed but the database itself will be preserved.
+The contents of the database will be destroyed and the schema reset to its state before any migrations, but the database itself will be preserved.

 Options